 Just as our bodies have many parts and each part has a special function, so it is with Christ’s body.
 We are many parts of one body, and we all belong to each other.
 [Romans 12:4-5 (NLT)]

-Once they’ve gathered and eaten their fill, the geese and cranes will take off for their winter homes.
-Without knowing a thing about aerodynamics, wingtip vortices, updrafts, or reducing drag, the birds know enough to conserve their energy by flying in a V-formation that reduces wind resistance and takes advantage of wind currents.
+Without knowing a thing about aerodynamics, wingtip vortices, updrafts, or reducing drag, those birds know enough to conserve their energy by flying in a V-formation that reduces wind resistance and takes advantage of wind currents.
 The lead bird does most of the work and, when he tires, he moves back and lets others take their turns.
 The V-formation also allows the birds to see the rest of the flock, preventing them from crashing into one another and enabling them to spot a bird in trouble.
 It’s been said that when a goose gets injured or falls behind the group, at least two others from the flock will join it.
-These beautiful creatures instinctively know there is safety in numbers and strength in unity.
+These beautiful creatures instinctively know there is strength in unity and safety in numbers.

 As it is for those birds, the journey we are on is not a solo one.
 As Christians, we also are members of a flock.
 Unlike the birds, we don’t look like one another or sing the same song, but we all are on a journey that is not meant to be a solo one.
 Church is more than the place we meet for Sunday services; it’s the Christian’s version of a “staging area.”
 It’s where we meet others in the flock, gain strength by feeding on God’s word, and help one another as we move forward.